 Taking the train from Milan to the Lake Como region is a fairly straightforward process.
 If you are heading to Como, the journey should last no longer than 1-hour, depending on which type of train you select.

 You don’t need to book your train in advance.
 I arrived at the station and bought my ticket to Como.

 There are different services you can use to book your trip from Milan to Lake Como by train:

-Arrival at Lake Como
+Arrival by train from Milan to Lake Como

-The trains departing from the two stations in Milan travel along the same railway line and the only difference is that the trains from Milano Centrale makes fewer stops, while the trains from Porta Garibaldi stop in every single local station, and as you can imagine, it takes double the time.
+The Como San Giovanni train station is only a 10-minute walk from the Lake Como front.
+The trains departing from the two stations in Milan travel along the same railway line and the only difference is that the trains from Milano Centrale make fewer stops, while the trains from Porta Garibaldi stop in every single local station, and as you can imagine, it takes double the time.

-PAULA’S TIP: There are 2 train stations in Lake Como: Como Lago and Como San Giovanni, and they are only 17-min walk apart.
+PRO-TIP: There are 2 train stations in Lake Como: Como Lago and Como San Giovanni, and they are only a 17-min walk apart.
 Make sure you purchase the ticket for the correct station.